-The results of conjoint analysis for zero grazing net are reported in table 1.
-For attributes with only two levels or with linear relationship assumed, the standard deviation was the same at all levels.
-The attributes having three levels display fairly linear relationship across the three levels.
-Mean part-worths are also reported in table 1 for men and women respondents.
-Men and women exhibited remarkably similar part-worths across all attributes and individual attribute levels.
+Results of conjoint analysis for crush pen are reported in Table 1.
+Mean relative importance scores are also reported in Table 2 for men and women respondents.
+Men and women exhibit remarkably similar part-worths across all attributes and individual attribute levels.
 The measures of correlation between the actual and predicted rankings were very high indicating good model fit.
-Correlations for the four holdouts showed that, on average the predicted rankings for the four holdout combinations correctly matched the farmers' actual rankings.
+Again correlations for the four holdouts show that, on average the predicted rankings correctly matched the farmers' actual rankings.
 Based on the part-worths, the relative importance of each attribute in determining the 16 orthogonal combinations was estimated.
 The relative importance scores were percentages that sum to 100% over the four attributes.
 The score indicates the share of the overall ranking decision attributable to a given attribute, and thus serves as an indicator of its role in the decision making process.
-The results are presented in table 2.
+Men and women exhibit remarkably similar part-worths across all attributes and individual attribute levels.